RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 it should be done after ``project()``::

-    cmake_minimum_required(VERSION 3.16)
+    cmake_minimum_required(VERSION 3.5)
     include($ENV{IDF_PATH}/tools/cmake/project.cmake)
     project(myProject)

     idf_build_set_property(COMPILE_OPTIONS "-Wno-error" APPEND)

-This ensures that the compile options set by the user won't be overridden by the default build specifications, since the latter are set inside ``project()``.
+This ensures that the compile options set by the user won't be overriden by the default build specifications, since the latter are set inside ``project()``.

 .. _component-directories: